dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/scaling-aspnet-apps/scaling-aspnet-apps.md

 Navigate to the `/tutorials/scalable-razor-apps/start` folder and open the `ScalableRazor.csproj`.

 The sample app uses a search form to browse GitHub repositories by name.
-The form relies on the built-in ASP.NET Core data protection services to handle anti-forgery concerns.
+The form relies on the built-in ASP.NET Core data protection services to handle antiforgery concerns.
 By default, when the app scales horizontally on Container Apps, the data protection service throws an exception.

 #### Test the app